Frequently Asked Questions: Becoming a Master Gardener

 8. What are some of the class topics and who teaches the class?

 A. The classes cover Soils, Botany, Vegetables, Pathology (Diseases), Entomology (Insects), Water Conservation/Rainwater Harvesting, Landscape Design, Propagation, Turf Grass, Fruit & Nuts, Trees, and Earth-Kind Practices.
-Additional classes are Junior Master Gardener, Hotline & Research, and Compost Trainings.
+Additional classes are Junior Master Gardener, Hotline & Research, and Compost Training.

 Many of the classes are taught by Extension Specialists from College Station, others are taught by local experts, albeit from Texas A&M University, while other classes are taught by Master Gardener specialists.